euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 For the tile loading, we can build on our remote virtual slide framework in order to perform an intelligent read-ahead and to eventually prepare the data for the texture.

-The parallelisation of the texture loading is the most difficult part and it depends of the OpenGL implementation.
+The parallelisation of the texture loading is the most difficult part and it relies of the OpenGL implementation.
 Modern OpenGL Extension to the X Window server (GLX) supports texture loading within a thread, but this approach cannot be used efficiently in Python due to the GIL.
 Moreover we cannot use a separate process to do that since it requires processes could share an OpenGL context,